How to Turn on Night Mode on iPhone Camera the Simple Way

 Night mode helps improve low-light photos, but it may not always work correctly.
 If you’re experiencing issues, this step-by-step guide will help you troubleshoot Night mode on iPhone and quickly restore its performance.

-2. Restart Your iPhone: A quick restart clears temporary glitches that may affect the camera.
-Hold the Power and Volume Down buttons, wait for the Apple logo, then release.
+2. Restart Your iPhone: A quick restart can fix temporary software glitches that may affect the Camera app and Night mode.

 Frequently Asked Questions about Night Mode on iPhone Camera